keelancook/mediumish/_pages/about.md

 </ul>

 <h5>Buy Some Books</h5>
-<p>One of the the things I really enjoy doing with this site is find good deals on Christian theology and practical ministry books and providing those to readers.
+<p>I really enjoy finding good deals on Christian theology and practical ministry books and providing those to readers.
 For instance, I have this button here set up to search Kindle's daily deals specifically for Christian books.</p>

 <p>If you're interested in seeing today's deals, give it a try!</p>